Key changes to the previous data protection framework include:

-Although the definition and recitals are broader than the equivalent definitions in the current Directive, for the most part they are simply codifying current guidance and case law on the meaning of 'personal data'.
+Although the definition and recitals are broader than the equivalent definitions in the previous Directive, for the most part they are simply codifying previous guidance and case law on the meaning of 'personal data'.

 GDPR also includes a broader definition of "special categories" (Article 9) of personal data which are more commonly known as sensitive personal data.
 The concept has been expanded to expressly include the processing of genetic data and biometric data.
-The processing of these data are subject to a much more restrictive regime.
+The processing of this data is subject to a much more restrictive regime.

 1. If in any doubt, it is prudent to work on the assumption that data is personal data given the extremely wide definition of personal data in GDPR.

-4. Organisations should only use identifiable personal data as a last resort where anonymous or pseudonymous data is not sufficient for the specific purpose.
+4. Organizations should only use identifiable personal data as a last resort where anonymous or pseudonymous data is not sufficient for the specific purpose.

 <Go back to Key changes>

-GDPR directly regulates data processors for the first time.
-The current Directive generally regulates controllers (ie those responsible for determining the purposes and means of the processing of personal data) rather than 'data processors' - organisations who may be engaged by a controller to process personal data on their behalf (eg as an agent or supplier).
+GDPR imposes direct obligations on data processors for the first time.
+The previous Directive generally regulated controllers (ie those responsible for determining the purposes and means of the processing of personal data) rather than 'data processors' - organizations who may be engaged by a controller to process personal data on their behalf (eg as an agent or supplier).

-Under GDPR, processors will be required to comply with a number of specific obligations, including to maintain adequate documentation (Article 30), implement appropriate security standards (Article 32), carry out routine data protection impact assessments (Article 32), appoint a data protection officer (Article 37), comply with rules on international data transfers (Chapter V) and cooperate with national supervisory authorities (Article 31).
+Under GDPR, processors are also directly required to comply with a number of specific obligations, including to maintain adequate documentation (Article 30), implement appropriate security standards (Article 32), carry out routine data protection impact assessments (Article 32), appoint a data protection officer (Article 37), comply with rules on international data transfers (Chapter V) and cooperate with national supervisory authorities (Article 31).
 These are in addition to the requirement for controllers to ensure that when appointing a processor, a written data processing agreement is put in place meeting the requirements of GDPR (Article 28).
-Again, these requirements have been enhanced and gold-plated compared to the equivalent requirements in the Directive.
+Again, these requirements have been enhanced and gold-plated compared to the previously applicable requirements in the Directive.

-Processors will be directly liable to sanctions (Article 83) if they fail to meet these criteria and may also face private claims by individuals for compensation (Article 79).
+Processors are directly liable to sanctions (Article 83) if they fail to meet these criteria and may also face private claims by individuals for compensation (Article 79).

 2. Suppliers will need to decide for each type of processing undertaken whether they are acting solely as a processor or if their processing crosses the line and renders them a data controller or joint controller, attracting the full burden of GDPR.

 3. Customers (as controllers) face similar challenges.
-Supply chains will need to be reviewed and assessed to determine current compliance with GDPR.
+Supply chains need to be reviewed and assessed to determine current compliance with GDPR.
 Privacy impact assessments will need to be carried out.
 Supervisory authorities may need to be consulted.
-In many cases contracts are likely to need to be overhauled to meet the new requirements of GDPR.
+In many cases contracts are likely to need to be overhauled to meet the requirements of GDPR.
 These negotiations will not be straightforward given the increased risk and compliance burden for suppliers.
-They will also be time consuming and it would be sensible to start the renegotiation exercise sooner rather than later, particularly as suppliers are likely to take a more inflexible view over time as standard positions are developed.

 <Go back to Key changes>